Chapter 13 Visualizations: the gglot2 Library

 13.4.4 Histogram

-Histograms is to visualize distributions–what kind of values are more common or less common.
+Histograms is a popular way to visualize distributions–what kind of values are more common and what kind of values are less common.
 In case of continuous data, the values are split into a limited number of “bins”, and then the computer counts the number of values that fall into each bin.

 plot of chunk unnamed-chunk-17

 Histogram of diamonds’ price.
-Cheap diamonds are most common.
+Cheaper diamonds are more common.

-Let’s visualize the distribution of diamonds’ price using the same color scheme as for the barplot (Section 13.4.3).
+Let’s visualize the distribution of diamonds’ price using the same color scheme as for the barplot in the Section 13.4.3 above:

 ggplot(diamonds, aes(price)) +